juhoinkinen/Annif-wiki/Getting-started.md

 For production use you should try [[Running as a WSGI service]].

-# Troubleshooting, FAQs and discussion
+# Troubleshooting, questions and discussion

 Check out the [[Annif-users -mailing list/forum | https://groups.google.com/forum/#!forum/annif-users]] and feel free to join the discussion or ask questions!